MSBeni/SmartContactTracing_Chained/README.md

 fading.

 - UWB-based localization:
+This localization approach will be considered in the future researches.
 Sequences of short time-domain impulses transmit over a high-bandwidth radio spectrum in the Impulse Radio UWB (IR-UWB) technology, resulting in an improvement in data rate and localization accuracy for short-range communication.
 In this project, the UWB data is simulated for the users in the indoor environment and in a fusion approach